-I met ‘Tony’ on the street (literally but not idiomatically).
-I and friend staying at the M by Montcalm were twosing a Marlboro Gold outside the East London hotel when suddenly his pitbull-lab mix, a beautiful puppy bearing fifty kilos of muscle and a particularly slobbery disposition, came bounding up to us on a taut, red leash with its markedly less energetic master on the other end.
-Later, over a drink (his being non-alcoholic, for he was Jewish), Tony explained to me his recent battle with health problems, his successful career in app development, and his breezy admiration for women of darker complexions.
-Here was a man who knew hardship and discrimination, had made much of himself in spite of them, appreciated black beauty without being a creep about it, and owned a cute dog.
+I met ‘Tony’ in East London.
+A female friend and I were twosing a Marlboro Gold outside The M by Montcalm hotel when suddenly his pitbull-lab mix, a beautiful puppy bearing fifty kilos of muscle and a particularly slobbery disposition, came bounding up to us on a taut, red leash, its markedly less energetic master, Tony, on the other end.
+Later, over a drink, Tony told me about his recent battle with ailing health, his successful career in app development, and his breezy admiration for women of darker complexions.
+Here was a man who knew hardship and discrimination, had made much of himself in spite of them, and owned a cute dog.
 What wasn’t there to like?

 ‘Race mattered so little that such conversation only detracted from the film’s ability to be a fun, silly superhero movie.’

-On the second date, Tony made a seminal mistake I have seen in a handful of other young, white liberals’ attempts to prove their alliance to people of colour: that is, stressing the inherent unimportance of race in relation to intelligence, attractiveness, capability, and so on, to the point of dismissal in spite of a world where where many still think quite the opposite.
-A history of such opposing thought was why, as I calmly tried to tell him, Black Panther‘s predominantly all-black cast, black director, and positioning of black people in positive starring roles on a international stage had generated so much joy and discussion among us.
-We needed it.
-To him, however, race supposedly mattered so little in the grand scheme of things that such conversation was ‘pointless’ and served only to detract from the film’s ability to be a fun, silly superhero action movie.
-He said this with the proudest look on his face, unshakeably confident that this line of reasoning could be nothing but an example of true advocacy for racial equality.
-I stopped returning his calls the next day.
+On the second date, Tony made a mistake I have often seen in young, white liberals’ professions of alliance: stressing the unimportance of race in relation to intelligence, attractiveness, capability, and so on, to the point of utter eradication.
+That so many people do still feel that race does have bearing on those qualities was why, as I calmly tried to tell him, something like Black Panther‘s predominantly all-black cast and positive racial representation had become such huge points of discussion amongst black and non-black people alike.
+He acknowledged my argument but said that to him race mattered so little ‘in the grand scheme of things’ that these conversations served only to detract from the film’s ability to be a fun, silly superhero action movie.
+He said this with the proudest look on his face, unshakeably confident that his logic could be nothing but a shining example of advocacy for racial equality.
+The next day I stopped returning his calls.

 ‘Insensitive indifference and the white man’s burden appear to be two sides of the same narcissistic coin.’